 This cute little penguin hat came from Ms. Bernard and her colleagues.
 You all know how much kinders love hats, and so this is a great project.
-(There is not template, just the shapes and glue together).
+(There is not a template, just the shapes, and glue together).
 Click here to see it in our group.

 Ms. Eads from Somerset, Kentucky was inspired by Entirely Elementary on Pinterest to make this adorable door for her classroom!
 Students made snowflakes and they talked about how no two students are also the same!